Glazed Donut Recipe

 How To Make Glazed Donuts

 Into the bottom of a mixing bowl, stir warm milk, 1 teaspoon granulated sugar and yeast together.
 Set aside 10 minutes to bloom and activate.
-After 10 minutes mixture should look foamy.
-Add in remaining sugar, melted butter, half the flour and the salt.
+After 10 minutes, mixture should look foamy.
+Add in remaining sugar, melted butter, half of the flour and the salt.

 Knead mixture on low to incorporate flour.
 Slowly add in more and more bread flour 2 tablespoons at a time until dough gathers on the dough hook and cleans the sides of the bowl.
 Dough should feel tacky but not sticky and leave residue on your hands.
 Knead 5 minutes.